nagyrobi/check_mk-nut/README.md

 check_mk-plugin-nut
 ===================

-works in my setup with check_mk raw version 1.6.0p15.cre
+this has been updated to work with check_mk raw version 1.6.0p15.cre